RadixSeven/VoluntaryTracker/QuickAndDirty/0Readme.txt

 I've written things using python 2.7

+Requires installing:
-Requires installing fbconsole (for access to facebook) and Requests (for the current way of handling HTTP
+  fbconsole (for access to facebook - this is the reason I'm not using python 3.2, fbconsole wouldn't install using pip) Requests (for the most up-to-date way of handling HTTP in 2013) scipi (for statistics so I don't have to reinvent the wheel for a t-test)

 $ sudo pip install fbconsole
 $ sudo apt-get install python-requests #Default pip installation fails on ubuntu
+$ sudo apt-get install python-scipy

 ------------------------------------------------------------------------------
 Important improvements to make it useful to others